-There was a great deal of excitement around the Snapmaker 3D Printer when it launched on Kickstarter in March 2017.
+There was a great deal of excitement around the Snapmaker when it launched on Kickstarter in March 2017.
 And that excitement translated into big numbers.
 Very big numbers indeed.

-The concept of the Snapmaker 3D printer is a modular machine with three distinct functions.
+The concept of the Snapmaker is a modular machine with three distinct functions.
 The intended audience is the workshopper pushed for space.

 First and foremost, the Snapmaker is an all-metal 3D printer.
-The aluminum frame encases all wiring, with the exception of a few tidy ribbon cables.
+The aluminum frame encases all wiring and components, with the exception of a few tidy cables.